 Before he could speak, muted conversation from the other side of the shutter made them both whip their heads around.
 An instant later, the soft beep of the keypad could be heard, and Will turned his head back to stare at Samael...only to find thin air.

-The rebel had crossed the warehouse in a flash of movement, his chest armor already halfway on his stocky torso.
+The rebel had crossed the warehouse in a flash of movement, his chest armor already strapped halfway onto his broad torso.
 Will stared at him fearfully as the shutter began to rumble upward, then finally tore his eyes away to search the area around him in a panic.
 The mix of random items from Samael's pack had all been returned...except for the sheet of paper with the plans for sabotage!
 Will cursed under his breath as he snatched up the paper just as a surprised voice called from the entryway.

 The corporal froze for a moment, then slowly turned to face the interloper.
 A frown creased his features as he looked up from his clipboard disapprovingly.
 "Private Johnson."